bdemissie/SBA-316-The-Document-Object-Model/README.md

 Checks if a state has been selected from a dropdown menu in the form.

-The function returns true if a state is selected, and returns false if no state selection is made
+The function returns true if a state is selected, and returns false if no state selection is made# SBA-316-The-Document-Object-Model